Historic ferries of the Atlanta area

 Historic ferries operated on rivers around Atlanta, Georgia area, and became namesakes for numerous current-day roads in north Georgia.
-Most of the ferries date to the early years of European-American settlement in the 1820s and 1830s, when Cherokee and other Native Americans still occupied part of what became Georgia.
+Most of the ferries date to the early years of European-American settlement in the 1820s and 1830s, when parts of the region were still occupied by Cherokee and other Native American communities.

-An assortment of privately owned and operated ferries carried travelers and loads across the Chattahoochee River and several other smaller rivers.
+During this time, a variety of privately owned and operated ferries carried travelers and loads across the Chattahoochee River and several other smaller rivers.
 Ferry operators often set up small trading posts at their ferry landings.
 They provided much needed service when there were no bridges, and many rivers ran too high to be forded.
 After the Civil War, the state and cities began to build bridges to replace the ferries.
 Some of these are counted among the historic bridges of the Atlanta area.